Zayed Khan

-Zayed Abbas Khan (born 5 July 1980) is an Indian former actor and producer who appeared in Hindi films.
-The son of Bollywood actor Sanjay Khan, he has received a Filmfare Award nomination.
+Zayed Khan (born 5 July 1980) is an Indian former actor and producer who worked in Hindi films.
+He is the son of Bollywood actor Sanjay Khan, he has received a Filmfare Award nomination.

 After graduating in Business Management at the Montgomery College and Film Making at the London Film Academy, he made his acting debut in 2003 in Chura Liyaa Hai Tumne.
 His other films include Main Hoon Na (2004), Shabd (2005), Dus (2005), Rocky The Rebel, (2006), Yuvvraaj (2008), Blue (2009), and Anjaana Anjaani (2010).

 In 2011, the actor ventured into production with his co-owned production house, Born Free Entertainment along with friend and actress Dia Mirza and her spouse Sahil Sanga with their first film, Love Breakups Zindagi.
 In 2017, Khan made his television debut in the show Haasil.
 He has been married to Malaika Parekh since 2005, with whom he has two children.

 Early life and education

 Khan's parents were former Bollywood actor-director Shah Abbas Khan (Sanjay Khan) and interior designer-food writer Zarine Khan (née Katrak).
 His father is of mixed Afghan and Iranian descent while his mother came from a Parsi family.
 Zayed, who was raised as a Muslim, is the youngest of four children and the only son of his parents.
 His elder sisters are Simone Khan (married to Ajay Arora), Sussanne Khan (ex-wife of actor Hrithik Roshan), and Farah Khan Ali (ex-wife of DJ Aqeel).
 Khan is the nephew of actor Feroz Khan and director Akbar Khan (brothers of Sanjay Khan) and first cousin of Bollywood actor, Fardeen Khan.

 Khan attended Welham Boys' School, Dehradun, and later Kodaikanal International School, Kodaikanal, with childhood friend Esha Deol and Mallaika Parekh.
 He studied Business Management at the Montgomery College and Film Making at London Film Academy.